It’s about time we talk about the terms used to define the sparkling wine sweetness in the different types of bubbly wine.

 Sparkling Wine Sweetness Terms Defined

 As mentioned, not only does each type of bubbly have its own sparkling wine sweetness term, but also it’s own number of terms.
+For example, there’s a champagne sweetness scale and a cava sweetness scale.
+There are also sweetness levels for prosecco and of course, there are sparkling wine sweetness levels.

 The other confusing part of the terminology is the bottle might say dry or semi dry and if you’re thinking in wine terms you’re probably thinking something very specific.
-But if bubbly wine terms, that bottle labeled dry or semi-dry, really means its on the sweeter side.
+But if sparkling wine terms, that bottle labeled dry or semi-dry, really means its on the sweeter side.

-So we made this cheat sheet for you to take next time you’re out shopping for your next bottle of bubbly wine.
+We made this cheat sheet for you to take next time you’re out shopping for your next bottle of bubbly wine.

 Sparkling Wine Sweetness Meaning